-19. Finish at the end of the round being sailed
+19 Finish at the end of the round being sailed

-Blue Flag.
+- Flag S.

 Signal as the leading yacht rounds the penultimate mark.
-Display Blue flag and the affected class flags.
+Display Flag S and the affected class flags.
 Class flags are not required if all classes are to finish.

-20. Sail short round
+20 Sail alternative round

-Code Flag S
+- Code Flag C

-Code Flag S displayed at the Committee Boat means; "After passing the Shortened Course flag, sail on the Shortened Course, as specified in the List of Courses, until finished in accordance with EDYC SI 11.3".
+Code Flag C displayed at the Committee Boat means; "After passing the Change Course flag, sail on the Alternative Course, as specified in the List of Courses, until finished in accordance with EDYC SI 9.2".

 Signal as the leading yacht rounds the penultimate mark.
-Display code flag S, with the affected class flags if necessary - try to ensure all affected yachts see the S flag.
+Display code flag C, with the affected class flags if necessary - try to ensure all affected yachts see the C flag.

-21. Finish at an indicated mark of the course
+21 Finish at an indicated mark of the course

-Blue flag.
+- Blue flag.

-Signals as the leading yacht rounds the mark before the nominated finishing mark.
+The blue flag meaning this race committee vessel is in a position at the finish line.
+Signal as the leading yacht rounds the mark before the nominated finishing mark.
 The blue flag and class flags are flown from the support vessel being used to finish the race.
 The finish line is between the mark and the support craft.
 It is obvious that this method requires planning, especially if different classes are using different marks.